Questions? Call or text anytime ๐Ÿ“ž 818-446-9627

 The Describe Skill

 Describe involves putting a non-judgmental label on what you've observed using factual, neutral language.
-This creates cognitive distance between you and the emotion, reinforcing that you have a feeling—you are not the feeling.
+This creates cognitive distance between you and the emotion.

 Being Non-Judgmental